galaniprojects/ctypehub/README.md

  Now you can see the logs of the backend on the terminal and visit the frontend under the URL specified by the variable `URL` from the `.env`-file.
  (By default http://localhost:3000)

+ The database should start to populate from the configured indexer.